newatoms/beta/_insights/en/the-content-guide/readme.md

 ## User story:

-To know what makes good content — As a communication professional — I can get a comprehensive guide to making content.
+To know what makes good content — As a communication professional — I can read a comprehensive guide about content creation.